HydraMeshnet/developer-portal/glossary.md

   } ... ]
 }
 ```
+> mudlee: whate are these iez, did:morpheus and similar stuff?

 TBD: The `"services"` object could also be used to link to a revocation list, an API endpoint that returns a list of all statements signed by this entity that have been revoked.